Tag Archive | aziatix

 If you keep with research on K-pop, you may be aware of the iFans: Mapping Kpop’s International Fandom project.
 The surveys that make up the qualitative studies seek to understand how the fandoms differ from one another and their relationship to the groups they support.
 K-pop fans know that the fandoms are unique.
 Because they […]

 IFANS: Mapping K-pop’s International Fandom is a scholarly research project that examines global fan attitudes and activities through surveys, collection of information on online communities and analysis of websites.
 Crystal S. Anderson, PhD (Elon University) is the Principal Investigator of the studies and Curator of the iFans project site.

-A Far East Movement: The Cultural Politics of Asian/Americans in Kpop @ Association of Asian American Studies
+CONFERENCE ABSTRACT: The Cultural Politics of Asian/Americans in Kpop @ Association of Asian American Studies